Entanglement in the symmetric subspace: mapping multipartite to bipartite states: Introduction

-In this manuscript, we present a systematic approach to address the understanding of $N$-qubit symmetric entanglement.
+In this manuscript, we present a systematic approach to address $N$-qubit symmetric entanglement.
 Our idea is to map a multipartite state into a bipartite state of higher local dimensions and analyze the properties of the latter, as illustrated in Fig.~\ref{fig:mapping}.
 This mapping is based on an embedding between symmetric subspaces which was first pointed out in Ref.~\cite{toth2009entanglement}, and more recently considered in Refs.~\cite{marconi2023entanglement,romero2024multipartite}, in the context of the separability problem for multipartite symmetric states.
 Remarkably, our technique can be extended to high-dimensional mixed states (more details will appear elsewhere~\cite{inpreparation}).

-We first recall the structure of the symmetric subspace, both in the multipartite and bipartite case.
-Then, we present our mapping [Result~\ref{ob:mapping}], prove that it preserves the separability of quantum states [Result~\ref{obs:sep}] and discuss its use as a tool to detect entanglement.
-Also, we investigate how the mapping transforms the entanglement of a multipartite symmetric state, providing some bounds on its symmetric tensor rank [Result~\ref{ob:STR_R_inequality}] and its geometric measure of entanglement [Result~\ref{ob:GM_LB}].
-We identify symmetric states whose geometric measure of entanglement surpasses that of the candidates for maximally entangled symmetric states reported in~\cite{aulbach2010maximally,martin2010multiqubit} [Result~\ref{ob:high_ent}].
-Finally, we show that the complementary symmetric subspace to the mapped symmetric subspace is entangled, where all bipartite states are entangled [Result~\ref{ob:entangledsubspace}].
+We first recall the structure of the symmetric subspace, both in the multipartite and bipartite cases.
+Then, we present our mapping [Result~\ref{ob:mapping}] and prove that it preserves the separability of quantum states [Result~\ref{obs:sep}].
+Also, we investigate how this mapping transforms the entanglement of a multipartite symmetric state in terms of the symmetric border rank [Result~\ref{res:border}], providing analytically computable lower bounds to the geometric measure [Result~\ref{ob:GM_LB}] and another entanglement measure [Results~\ref{ob:NewMeasure_LB}] based on the nuclear norm.
+Finally, we show that the complementary symmetric subspace to the mapped subspace is entangled [Result~\ref{ob:entangledsubspace}].